cls1991/qu/README.rst

     Commands:
       dc      Clear configuration of qiniu.
       sc      Show configuration of qiniu.
-      upload  Upload an image to qiniu.
+      up      Upload an image to qiniu.
       wc      Set configuration of qiniu.